microsoft/DynamicHead/README.md

 2. [`attention_layers.py`](./torch/attention_layers.py) - This contains all the classes for the three attention mechanisms.
 3. [`DyHead.py`](./torch/DyHead.py) - This contains the classes to construct a single DyHead block or the entire DyHead.

+The [`DyHead_Example.ipynb`](./torch/DyHead_Example.ipynb) notebook demonstrates how all the classes above work, I would encourage to have a look.

 The code used is not the most efficient, but the code is well documented and easily understandable.
 However, I am sure changes to make it more efficient is not a problem.

 ## Future Additions: